 The Family Educational Rights and Privacy Act of 1974 (FERPA) restricts the ability of Thaddeus Stevens College of Technology from releasing student information (including financial and academic records) to anyone who has not been authorized by the student.
-This means that a student must first authorize their parent or any other party to speak with college personnel about non-medical issues relating to their attendance at Thaddeus Stevens College of Technology, BEFORE we can speak with them.
+This means that a student must first authorize their parent or any other third party to speak with college personnel about non-medical issues relating to their attendance at Thaddeus Stevens College of Technology, before we can speak with them.

 - The right to inspect and review your education records within 45 days of the day the College receives a request for access.

 - The right to request the amendment of your education records that you believe may be inaccurate, misleading, or otherwise in violation of your privacy rights under FERPA.